 If you’re considering purchasing a house in a flood zone, you’ll need to experts on your team — a good insurance agent and an even better real estate agent.
 An experienced, local real estate agent knows the value of a home sitting in a flood zone in the area and has the knowledge to create an accurate and competitive offer without overpaying.
 On average, if two homes are exactly the same, you should pay less for the one in the flood zone.

 In addition to helping you decide if buying a home in a flood zone is a good decision for your situation, Clever Partner Agents may also be able to help you uncover additional cost-savings opportunities.
-Plus, you’re eligible for a $1,000buyer’s rebate on any home you purchase for more than $150,000.
+Plus, you may be eligible for cash back.